Proteomics: Emerging trends

 A number of emerging concepts have the potential to improve the current features of proteomics.
 Obtaining absolute quantification of proteins and monitoring post-translational modifications are the two tasks that impact the understanding of protein function in healthy and diseased cells.
+Further, the throughput and sensitivity of proteomic assays, often measured as samples analyzed per day and depth of proteome coverage, respectively, have driven development of cutting-edge instrumentation and methodologies.
 For many cellular events, the protein concentrations do not change; rather, their function is modulated by post-translational modifications (PTM).
 Methods of monitoring PTM are an underdeveloped area in proteomics.
 Selecting a particular subset of protein for analysis substantially reduces protein complexity, making it advantageous for diagnostic purposes where blood is the starting material.
 Another important aspect of proteomics, yet not addressed, is that proteomics methods should focus on studying proteins in the context of the environment.
 The increasing use of chemical cross-linkers, introduced into living cells to fix protein-protein, protein-DNA and other interactions, may ameliorate this problem partially.
 The challenge is to identify suitable methods of preserving relevant interactions.
-Another goal for studying protein is to develop more sophisticated methods to image proteins and other molecules in living cells and real-time.
+Another goal for studying proteins is development of more sophisticated methods to image proteins and other molecules in living cells and real-time.